I volunteer to stand before the Reich Commission

 Hmmm.

 I have no problem with meeting the Reich Inquisition head-on.
 I am, as it happens, the last intelligent man in these United States.
 I wrote the best book in the last half of the 20th century and, as far as I can tell, it’s still the best book of the 21st century.
-In all I’ve written five masterpieces, in multiple media, including Bibles (four of them), the most complicated modern novel that actually makes sense, a ten year online diary covering every topic you’ve ever heard of, a revelation of the mystery called woman, an of Ambrose Bierce’s Devil’s Dictionary (The Glossary) that tracks word for word with today’s political headlines, and an online graphic experience unparalleled in writing history called Shuteye Town 1999.
-Plus more than a hundred audio/video files and 20+ books, including a prescient one about the Obama catastrophe and some others about WWI (two world war vets in my family, one a Captain of Infantry and diarist, one a P-47 fighter pilot), sighthounds, automobiles, poetry, and growing up white surrounded by society folk and people of color
+In all I’ve written five masterpieces, in multiple media, including Bibles (four of them), the most complicated modern novel that actually makes sense, a ten year online diary covering every topic you’ve ever heard of, a revelation of the mystery called woman, and of Ambrose Bierce’s Devil’s Dictionary (The Glossary) that tracks word for word with today’s political headlines, and an online graphic experience unparalleled in writing history called Shuteye Town 1999 and its companion piece Shuteye Nation.
+Plus more than two hundred audio/video files on my YT channel and 20+ other books, including a prescient one about the Obama catastrophe and some others about WWI (two world war vets in my family, one a Captain of Infantry and diarist, one a P-47 fighter pilot), sighthounds, automobiles, poetry, and growing up white surrounded by society folk and people of color

 Where I received a 19th century elementary education with all the trimmings.